 Dopamine Land

-An unprecedented immersive and multi-sensory experience is coming to São Paulo!
-Dopamine Land promises to activate your “happiness hormone” through playful and interactive environments that stimulate all five senses.
+An unprecedented immersive, multi-sensory experience has landed in São Paulo!
+Dopamine Land will activate your “happiness hormone” through playful and interactive environments that stimulate all five senses.
 A success in cities such as London and Madrid, the show guarantees fun for all ages, bringing together attractions such as a pillow war arena, a ball pond with sunset projections and a relaxing forest.

 📍 Shopping Eldorado: Avenida Rebouças, 3970 – Pinheiros